-2017 JUNO winning album from top Canadian pianist Renee Rosnes originally from Saskatchewan.
-Now one of the most revered players in the world she will be back to perform one show in Calgary on June 17th for the JazzYYC Summer Festival (www.jazzyyc.com).
+The 2017 JUNO Award winner for Solo Jazz Album of the Year, Written in the Rocks, from top Canadian pianist Renee Rosnes.
+Originally from Saskatchewan, she is now one of the most revered players in the world.
+She will be back to perform one show in Calgary on June 17th for the JazzYYC Summer Festival (www.jazzyyc.com).

 Ray’s sardonic wit shines in this ‘ode’ to Los Angeles.
-His wry observations on living among movers and shakers (or wannabe movers and shakers) are a big reason why this my favourite track off of his latest album, Americana.
+His wry observations on living among movers and shakers, or wannabe movers and shakers, are a big reason why this is my favourite track from his latest album, Americana.

 Plus, it’s got a pretty catchy chorus, which is always a plus in my books.

-Bob Chelmick— Harry Manx (w Sydney Opera String quartet), “Summertime”
+Bob Chelmick: Harry Manx feat.
+Sydney Lyric Quartet, “Summertime”

-For the solstice, new version of one of the top ten most often recorded songs: from Gershwin’s Porgy and Bess (1935).
+For the solstice, a new version of one of the top- ten, most-often-recorded songs from Gershwin’s 1935 Porgy and Bess.

-“Vinegar & Salt” was one of the first masterpieces of 21st Century pop music, and it has remained brilliant in subsequent years.
-The Belgian group Hooverphonic wrote the track, and has produced several arrangements and recordings over the years – from the trip-hop drive of the original version (LP: The Magnificent Tree) to this chamber-pop reinterpretation (LP: Sit Down and Listen To Hooverphonic).
+“Vinegar & Salt” was one of the first masterpieces of 21st- Century pop music.
+It has remained brilliant in subsequent years.
+The Belgian group, Hooverphonic, wrote the track.
+They have produced several arrangements and recordings over the years from the trip-hop drive of the original version found on the LP, The Magnificent Tree, to this chamber-pop reinterpretation found on the LP, Sit Down and Listen To Hooverphonic.
 One of my all-time favourite songs, and always spectacular to experience.

-Mark Antonelli— Maurice Andre / Raymond Andre / Jean-Francois Paillard Chamber Orchestra, “Johann Melchior Molter: Double Trumpet Concerto in D, MS 330: Mvt 1”
+Mark Antonelli: Maurice Andre and Raymond Andre; Jean-Francois Paillard Chamber Orchestra, “Johann Melchior Molter: Double Trumpet Concerto in D, MS 330: Mvt 1”

-Great song from an accomplished artist.. title track from this new disc by a solid, Canadian acoustic blues artist
+A great song from an accomplished artist — the title track from this new disc of the same name by a solid, Canadian acoustic blues artist

-The pairing of the incredible Burt Bacharach/Hal David songwriting team with Dionne Warwick’s exquisite voice brings out the best in everyone involved.
+The pairing of the incredible Burt Bacharach and Hal David songwriting team with Dionne Warwick’s exquisite voice brings out the best in everyone involved.
 The song moves and changes in surprising ways.
 It not only has unusual chord changes but also bursts of new melodies arriving all the time.
 One of the greats, for sure!!